ropensci/roweb3/content/blog/2023-10-20-news-october-2023/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

-### Reminder: Three upcoming community call, and our first one in Spanish!
+### Reminder: Three upcoming community calls, and our first one in Spanish!

 #### [R in Government](/commcalls/oct2023-government/)